Explore your fees and payment options. Learn about the VET Student Loan Program and check your eligibility.

-Click here to view the Commonwealth Government's VET Student Loan program approved course list.
-To view Your TAFE NSW college can also provide you with a list of available courses.
+Click here (PDF, 300Kb) to view the TAFE NSW VET Student Loan Approved Course List.
+Your TAFE NSW college can also provide you with a list of available courses.

 If course prices are above the maximum loan a student may borrow, other payment arrangements are available.
 You will be advised of these when you enquire.